Owl Nebula

-The Owl Nebula (also known as Messier 97, M97 or NGC 3587) is a starburst ("planetary") nebula approximately 2,030 light years away in the northern constellation Ursa Major.
-The estimated age of the Owl Nebula is about 8,000 years.
-It is approximately circular in cross-section with faint internal structure.
+The Owl Nebula (also known as Messier 97, M97 or NGC 3587) is a planetary nebula approximately 2,030 light years away in the constellation Ursa Major.
+Estimated to be about 8,000 years old, it is approximately circular in cross-section with a faint internal structure.
 It was formed from the outflow of material from the stellar wind of the central star as it evolved along the asymptotic giant branch.
-The nebula is arranged in three concentric shells/envelopes, with the outermost shell being about 20–30% larger than the inner shell.
-A mildly owl-like appearance of the nebula is the result of an inner shell that is not circularly symmetric, but instead forms a barrel-like structure aligned at an angle of 45° to the line of sight.
+The nebula is arranged in three concentric shells, with the outermost shell being about 20–30% larger than the inner shell.
+The owl-like appearance of the nebula is the result of an inner shell that is not circularly symmetric, but instead forms a barrel-like structure aligned at an angle of 45° to the line of sight.